 Dawson County Woman’s Club has five Community Service Programs (CSP) that serve the Dawson County Community.
-When you become a member of the Dawson County Woman’s Club, you will be asked to chose one of the Programs to get involved with — so, pick your passion and let’s get to work!
+When you become a member of the Dawson County Woman’s Club, you will be asked to chose one or more of the Programs to get involved with — so, pick your passion and let’s get to work!

 Arts and Culture CSP